 Our code of conduct outlines the policies and standards that all National Federation of the Blind members, especially our leaders, are expected to adopt and follow.
 To report a potential violation of this code, please consult section IX below.
-Reports can be filed using the code of conduct grievance report form or by calling our dedicated voicemail box at 410-659-9314, extension 2475.
+Reports can be filed using the code of conduct complaint form, by emailing [email protected], or by calling our dedicated voicemail box at 410-659-9314, extension 2475.

 The National Federation of the Blind is a community of members and friends who believe in the hopes and dreams of the nation’s blind.
 The Federation knows that blindness is not the characteristic that defines you or your future.
 Every day we raise the expectations of blind people, because low expectations create obstacles between blind people and our dreams.
 You can live the life you want; blindness is not what holds you back.
 To help carry out the Federation’s vital mission, this Code of Conduct sets forth policies and standards that all members, employees, and contractors are expected to adopt and follow.

 II.
 Diversity Policy